The text of requirement 3 in the merit badge pamphlet omits the word "leading"

 - Describe the fire safety precautions you should take in a barn and around horses.

-- Name 15 main parts of a horse.
+- Name the 15 main parts of a horse.

 - Name four leading breeds of horses.
 Explain the special features for which each breed is known.